curv3d/curv/docs/language/Records.rst

 Within a dynamic record constructor, ``...fieldlist`` copies the fields from a fieldlist into the record being constructed.
 So ``{...fieldlist}`` converts a fieldlist to a record.

+The spread operator is one example of generator syntax.
+See `Generators`_ for full details.

 Record Operations
 ~~~~~~~~~~~~~~~~~